x-board/x-board-protocol/docs/mandatory.md

 This operation can be used to check if the board is still alive or to see if the I2C address is used by an x-board board.

-    00 02: List pins
+    00 02: List pins length
+    00 03: List pins

-This operation requests for the board to identify which pins are available.
+These two operations request for the board to identify which pins are available.
 This only includes available pins, so not ones that are - for example - in use by I2C.
-The response to this call is specified on the [list pins and capabilities page](list-pins-capabilities.md).
+The response to these calls is specified on the [list pins and capabilities page](list-pins-capabilities.md).

+    00 04: List capabilities length
-    00 03: List capabilities
+    00 05: List capabilities

-This operation is the crux of having a protocol based on optional functionality.
-By calling this function, the device can ask the board what it supports.
+These operations are the crux of having a protocol based on optional functionality.
+By calling these functions, the client can ask the board what it supports.
 The board must respond with a listing of what functionality it supports on which pins.
-There is an extensive specification of the response to this call on the [list pins and capabilities page](list-pins-capabilities.md).
+There is an extensive specification of the response to these calls on the [list pins and capabilities page](list-pins-capabilities.md).

     00 04: Board identifier